-Bedfordshire was a centre of hat-related industries from the 17th to the 20th centuries.
+Bedfordshire in particular was a centre of hat-related industries from the 17th to the 20th centuries, and Luton’s role as a centre of hat-making lives on in its football team’s nickname, the Hatters.

-You can also find out more about your hat-making ancestors with these resources:
+You can also find out more about the history of hat-making on these websites:

 The online catalogue for Bedfordshire Archives and Record Service lists documents relating to hat-makers – including an early 18th century defamation suit involving a hatter’s wife!